bembit/clientside-wallet-connect-prototype/README.md

-## Client Side Wallet Connect Demo, Prototype
+## Client Side Crypto Browser Wallet Connect Prototype

 ### TL;DR - What is this?

 - I wanted a simple client side crypto wallet connect demo, without librairies.
-Just to understand how this wallet login thing works.
+Just to understand how this browser wallet login thing works.
 - Code quality is: Smashing things together until they work.

 Demo: soon